hyperastro/osuVendetta/README.md

 Then input your api key in the script and run it. it should return the scoreID of the play followed by the type of cheat

-you can change the number of messages scraped by changing the limmit value it is set to 100 by default
+you can change the number of messages scraped by changing the limmit value, it is set to 100 by default